North Oldham High School

 North Oldham High School is a public school that opened in 2003 to alleviate the overcrowding at Oldham County High School and South Oldham High School.
 The school is on the North Oldham Campus in Goshen, Kentucky, alongside North Oldham Middle School and Harmony Elementary School.
-North Oldham High School has been one of the top scoring high schools in Kentucky on the CATS assessments and was awarded a Silver Medal Top High School by U.S. News & World Report.
+North Oldham High School has been one of the top scoring high schools in Kentucky on the KSA assessments and was awarded a Silver Medal Top High School by U.S. News & World Report.

 Athletics

 North Oldham is a member of the KHSAA and participates in many sports such as baseball, boys' and girls' basketball, boys' and girls' cross country, field hockey, football, boys' and girls' golf, lacrosse, boys' and girls' soccer, fast pitch softball, swimming, boys' and girls' tennis, boys' and girls' track, volleyball, cheerleading, and wrestling.
-Their mascot is the Mustang and their school colors are teal and black.
+Their mascot is the Mustang and their school colors are teal, black, and gray.